Homestar Runner: Poker Night at the Inventory

 Strong Bad appears as one of the computer-controlled opponents in Telltale's Poker Night at the Inventory, using the same model from SBCG4AP.
 Players can unlock in-game card sets and table designs based on Homestar Runner.
 Additionally, Strong Bad will occasionally bet Dangeresque Too's sunglasses in place of in-game cash; defeating him after doing so will unlock the glasses as an equippable cosmetic item for the Demoman in Team Fortress 2.
 The game was released for PC and Mac on November 22, 2010.
+A remastered version released on March 5, 2026 for Nintendo Switch, PlayStation 4, and PC.

 Trogdor!!
 The Board Game

 Trogdor!!
 The Board Game is a board game made by The Brothers Chaps in collaboration with James Ernest.
 The campaign was put on Kickstarter on Tuesday, July 17, 2018, with a goal of $75,000, which was surpassed in the first few hours.
+On July 23, the total had reached over $700,000.
 The campaign ended on Wednesday, August 15, 2018, with a total of $1,421,903 (nearly 20 times the goal) and 23,338 backers.
 In 2022, an expansion pack titled Majicks & 'Mergencies Expando Deck was released, adding new cards and gameplay elements.
 Extra copies are sold in the website's store.

 Trogdor!! is described as a cooperative puzzle area control game in which the players work together to burninate all of the game tiles, thatched-roof cottages, and peasants.
 Every player controls Trogdor, assuming the role of one of the twelve "Keepers of Trogdor".
 Each Keeper has unique powers and items, both decided by cards.
 The game is for one to six players, and play time is 30 minutes with variable levels of difficulty the players can set.
 The recommended age is 14+.
 It comes with a mini-game titled "Stack 'Em To The Heavens" in which you stack the meeples in different ways.
 An album titled Trogdor!!
 The Board Game Rulebook EP, was made to explain the rules of the game.

+Crime Scene Tamperer

+In September 2026, the party game Crime Scene Tamperer, marketed under the tagline "Dangeresque Presents: Crime Scene Tamperer: The Party Game for Guilty Parties!"
+Featuring Strong Bad's alter ego "Dangeresque," the game involves 2-4 players of ages 14 and up in three scene.
+Each player attempts to frame their opponents for the crime that Dangeresque attempts to solve.
+Crime Scene Tamperer is published and distributed by Greater Than Games.